 The generator interfaces with the 120/240-volt electrical system through a transfer switch that automatically switches between available shore power and generator power.
 The transfer switch does not require any manual operation.
-When the generator is operating, it powers the inverter/charger which in turn functions as a multi-stage battery charger to charge the house auxiliary and chassis batteries.
+(For more information see the Automatic Transfer Switch (ATS) section)

-NOTE: The diesel generator requires 12-volt power from the house auxiliary batteries to start, and draws diesel fuel to operate from the chassis fuel tank.
+NOTE: The diesel (or gas) generator requires 12-volt power from the house auxiliary batteries to start, and draws diesel fuel (or gas) to operate from the chassis fuel tank.
 If the fuel level in the chassis fuel tank drops to or below 1⁄4 full, the generator will automatically shut "off" and cannot be re-started until the fuel tank is filled to above 1⁄4 full.

-Before starting the generator
+Before Starting the Generator